Torc Triples in Size, Exceeds 20K Community Members, Expands LATAM Presence with 800% Growth

 From a technology perspective, Torc kept its commitment to embed AI throughout its culture and platform.
 Torc uses intelligent processes to identify, match and manage talent, and empower customers to measure success based on productivity metrics.

 “These two objectives—LATAM expansion and AI advancement—run parallel and fuel Torc’s roadmap for growth as a global talent network,” said Dave Messinger, CTO and Co-Founder of Torc.
 “The ability to quickly and accurately find coveted pockets of superior remote talent, as well as high-demand jobs to offer them, improve enterprise software development by optimizing time and performance.
 Every organization is striving for that type of return in this unprecedented business era.”

 Formalization of its channel partner program, ongoing success placing talent in compelling technology roles, and a continued emphasis on productivity are 2024 priorities for Torc.
 Learn more at https://www.torc.dev/.

-Torc, the nearshore developer network connecting quality remote developers with jobs, provides career growth opportunities for its community and an AI-driven talent sourcing experience for companies.
-Backed by a board of technology and business veterans (Cognizant, Catalant, Atomic, Mozilla, Harvard) and the VCs Recognize and Asymmetric Partners, Torc’s emphasis on quality, performance and upskilling make it the preferred platform for on-demand technical talent and the companies that need to hire them. www.torc.dev
+Torc, the nearshore intelligent talent network connecting quality remote developers with jobs, provides career growth opportunities for its community and a secure, AI-driven talent sourcing experience for companies.
+Backed by a board of technology and business veterans (Cognizant, Catalant, Atomic, Mozilla, Harvard) and the VCs Recognize and Asymmetric Partners, Torc’s emphasis on performance, productivity and upskilling make it the preferred platform for on-demand technical talent and the companies that need to hire them. www.torc.dev